kratisto/docs/pages/public_cloud/ai_machine_learning/endpoints_tuto_01_audio_summarizer/guide.en-gb.md

 ### Launch Gradio web app locally

 🚀 That’s it!
 Now, your web app is ready to be used!
-You can you can start this Gradio app locally by launching the following command:
+You can start this Gradio app locally by launching the following command:

 ```python
 python audio-summarizer-app.py